Skylar-ShinKhant/Educational-Agent/README.md

    ```

 ## Contributing
 We love contributions — they're what make the open-source community awesome!
-Your ideas to improve this project are welcome.
+Your ideas to improve this website are welcome.
 Feel free to fork the repository, submit a pull request.
 And of course, your support by giving the project a star would be appreciated!
 Thanks for being part of it!

 ## License
 Distributed under the MIT License.
 See ```LICENSE.txt``` for more information.